Bit-Quill/opensearch-project-sql/docs/dev/pagination-v2.md

     "status": 400
 }
 ```
+## Communication with OpenSearch

+There are several options to communicate with OpenSearch.

+Depending on the type of query, it
 ### Non-scroll request

 For some queries, SQL plugin can fetch all data from OpenSearch at once.